uMatrix-Rules/uMatrix-Rules.github.io/Contributing.md

 1. fork & submit PR(s).
     - In this case, pls arrange rules alphabetically.
 2. tanslate these docs into other locales than Enlish.
-Zh-CN or zh-TW is not accepted yet.
+Zh-CN or zh-TW is not accepted.
 3. contribute to uMatrix.
 Without it, this org is totally pointless.

 ### Reeshoova!